wp-plugins/jm-last-twit-shortcode/readme.txt

 == Changelog ==

+= 3.3.3 =
+* 20 Aug 2013
+* Update library tmhOAuth to the latest version

 = 3.3.2 =
 * 15 Aug 2013
 * change the way PHP version is checked.
 Now in case PHP version is under 5.3 it displays a simple notice which is more appropriate than an exit().